Enterprise-connect/documentation/ec-guide.md

     - The Client uses the *-tid* flag to determine which Server, and ultimately which remote datasource, to access

 ##### ID Usage Examples
+Figure 1-a: EC Clients on prem reusing the same ID, this will be valid and functional
 ![valid configuration with multiple IDs](docs/properConfigLocalClients.png)

 ## FAQs